InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Introduction

-In summary, our contributions include: \begin{itemize} \item Proposing \textbf{ORBIT}, a fully automated rubric-based post-training framework for scalable open-ended alignment of LLMs, which replaces opaque scalar rewards and costly reward models with interpretable, rubric-driven feedback tailored to high-stakes medical dialogue. \item We develop a context-aware rubric generation and training pipeline that integrates retrieval-augmented in-context prompting, multi-stage filtering, dynamic sampling, and incremental optimization.
-This pipeline enables stable and data-efficient rubric-guided RL, leveraging existing expert-crafted rubrics as seeds and thus removing the need for any new task-specific annotation or external medical knowledge bases. \item Demonstrating through extensive experiments on HealthBench and InfoBench that ORBIT substantially improves medical consultation quality—achieving state-of-the-art performance for Qwen3-4B-Instruct on HealthBench-Hard with only 2k training samples—and that rubric-based RL generalizes beyond medical dialogue to broader instruction-following tasks. \end{itemize}
+In summary, our contributions include: \begin{itemize}[itemsep=1pt,topsep=2pt,leftmargin=*] \item We propose \textbf{ORBIT}, a seed-based automated rubric-based post-training framework for scalable open-ended alignment of LLMs, which replaces opaque scalar rewards and costly reward models with interpretable, rubric-driven feedback tailored to high-stakes medical dialogue. \item We develop a context-aware rubric generation and training pipeline that integrates retrieval-augmented in-context prompting, multi-stage filtering, dynamic sampling, and incremental optimization.
+It enables stable, data-efficient rubric-guided RL by using existing expert-crafted rubrics as seeds, eliminating the need for new task-specific annotations or a separate medical reward model. \item We demonstrate through extensive experiments on HealthBench that ORBIT substantially improves medical consultation quality, achieving state-of-the-art performance among comparable-size open-source models with only \textbf{\textit{2k}} training samples.
+We further probe the source of these gains through judge-sensitivity and rubric-similarity analyzes, finding that ORBIT learns case-conditioned clinical criteria rather than relying on evaluator-specific preferences or reusable rubric patterns. \end{itemize}